piotr-muzyka/secure-databricks-deployment/README.md

 ## Threat detection
 Azure Databricks logs shall be monitored for file integrity, any unusual user activity and changes around permissions.
+Threat detection involves monitoring Azure Databricks logs for unusual user activity, file integrity issues, and permission changes.
+Audit logs are streamed to Azure Sentinel for SIEM integration, and egress traffic is inspected using Azure Firewall or Network Virtual Appliances.

 Exemplary use cases to monitor:
 - Unusual user activity: